 How can I be an extra on a TV show or movie?

-Since 1983, more than 400 film-related projects have been filmed in Wilmington, North Carolina’s River District and the island beaches of Carolina Beach, Kure Beach and Wrightsville beach.
+Since 1983, more than 400 film-related projects have been filmed in Wilmington and nearby island beaches of Carolina Beach, Kure Beach and Wrightsville beach.
 The region is often affectionately referred to as “Hollywood East.”

 Several Wilmington-based casting companies casts extras for local productions.
 If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Questions page.
 Before visitors travel any distance to be an extra they are encouraged to check the website and contact casting companies directly to find out about casting needs and employment requirements.

 For recent production information, visit our Famous Film & TV Sites page.
 For more info about Wilmington and Island Beaches (where "Dawson's Creek" was filmed) please call (910) 341-4030 or stop by the Riverfront Visitors Booth (March-November) at the foot of Market Street or visit the year-round open Visitor Center at 1 Estell Lee Place, Suite 201 in Wilmington open Monday-Friday 8:30 a.m. - 5 p.m.